incident-responseincident-managementincident-lead

 Problem: 10 people staring at each other while 1 person types.
 9 people could be doing something useful.

-A meeting during active mitigation is usually a coordination failure.
+A war room meeting during active mitigation is usually a coordination failure.
 Investigate first.
 Figure out what's broken.
 Only call a meeting if you need rapid, multi-person back-and-forth.

 Optimism bias